-Mr SA Keen +

-Mr NL Wellington (Victor Harbor) +

-Mr WJ Dodd (Port Elliot) +

-Mr DJ Ritchie (Goolwa) +

-Mr HE Welch (Hindmarsh Valley) +

-Mr A Brown (Back Valley) +

-Mr G Fuller (Encounter Bay) +

-Mr R Masters (Encounter Bay) +

-Mr V Kirby (Encounter Bay) +

-Mr G Bartlett (Yankalilla) +

-Mr T Bartlett (Yankalilla) +

-Mr B Kelly (Myponga/Yankalilla) +

-Mr R Fielke (Yankalilla) +

-Mr T Butler (Encounter Bay)

-Mr T Connor (Mount Compass)

-Mr P Rice (Encounter Bay)

-Mr P Thurlow (Goolwa)

-Mr G Smith (Port Elliot)

-Mr R Martin (Mount Compass)
+Mr SA Keen + Mr NL Wellington (Victor Harbor) + Mr WJ Dodd (Port Elliot) + Mr DJ Ritchie (Goolwa) + Mr HE Welch (Hindmarsh Valley) + Mr A Brown (Back Valley) + Mr G Fuller (Encounter Bay) + Mr R Masters (Encounter Bay) + Mr V Kirby (Encounter Bay) + Mr G Bartlett (Yankalilla) + Mr T Bartlett (Yankalilla) + Mr B Kelly (Myponga/Yankalilla) + Mr R Fielke (Yankalilla) + Mr T Butler (Encounter Bay) + Mr T Connor (Mount Compass) Mr P Rice (Encounter Bay) Mr P Thurlow (Goolwa) Mr G Smith (Port Elliot) Mr R Martin (Mount Compass)

+MEYER SHIELD ALEXANDRA & EASTERN HILLS CRICKET ASSOCIATION HOST

+ROUND 1 - FRIDAY 26 JAN ROUND 2 -SATURDAY 27 JAN FINAL - SUNDAY 28 JAN

-1. REGISTRATIONS AND CLEARANCES
+1. REGISTRATIONS AND TRANSFERS

-- 1. All players senior and junior must be registered with the Association and at their primary club using the MyCricket website (herein after referred to as simply MyCricket). - 2.
+- 1. All players senior and junior must be registered with the Association and at their primary club using the PlayHQ portal (herein after referred to as simply PlayHQ). - 2.
 Junior players are those eligible for: - a.
 Senior Colts aged under 16 on 1 April in the year that the season commences. - b.
 Junior Colts aged under 14 on 1 September in the year that the season commences - c.
 Under 12 aged under 12 on 1 September in the year that the season commences. - d.
 Under 10 (development grade) aged under 10 on 1 September in the year that the season commences - e.
 Permits may be granted to allow players to participate in a younger age group. - 3.
-Each club shall register its senior players annually on MyCricket prior to the first match of each season. - 4.
-Subsequent senior player registrations after the start of the season shall be lodged on MyCricket before the commencement of the game in which the player first plays. - 5.
-Junior players must individually register on MyCricket and pay the required insurance fee before participating in any GSCA match. - 6.
-Junior players may register with a non-primary senior club and senior players may register with a non-primary junior club, provided that they obtain formal approval of their primary club. - 7.
+Each senior player must individually register on PlayHQ before participating in any GSCA match. - 4.
+Each junior player must individually register on PlayHQ before participating in any GSCA match. - 5.
+Casual or fill-in players may be selected on PlayHQ without registration for a maximum of two matches, after which that player must register on PlayHQ. - 6.
+Junior players may register with a non-primary senior club and senior players may register with a non-primary junior club, provided that they obtain formal approval from their primary club. - 7.
 A club playing an unregistered player shall be fined \$50.00 and lose all points for all games in which the unregistered player participated. - 8.
-Any player wishing to change clubs within the GSCA must gain a clearance from the club with which he is registered. - 9.
-All clearance applications must be lodged through MyCricket.
-Clubs have seven days to respond before clearances are granted automatically. - 10.
-No clearances between GSCA affiliated clubs will be granted after 1 December in any season, except by permission of the Executive and in circumstances as deemed by the Executive. - 11.
-Players transferring into the GSCA from another association require a clearance through MyCricket and subsequent registration prior to commencement of play in their first match. - 12.
-No MyCricket 'transfers' are permitted without the prior consent of the GSCA secretary. - 13.
-Dual registration may only be permitted to allow players to represent another club in a competition not available within his/her own club, or to allow a player having moved to a District club to represent his/her club of origin when not required by the District club.
+Any player wishing to change clubs within the GSCA must gain a transfer using PlayHQ from the club with which he is registered. - 9.
+All applications for transfer must be lodged through PLayHQ.
+Clubs have five days to respond before transfers are granted automatically. - 10.
+No transfers between GSCA affiliated clubs will be granted after 1 December in any season, except by permission of the Executive and in circumstances as deemed by the Executive. - 11.
+Players transferring into the GSCA from another association require a transfer through PlayHQ and subsequent registration prior to commencement of play in their first match. - 12.
+All player transfers and permits require the approval of the GSCA secretary. - 13.
+Dual registration may only be permitted to allow players to represent another club in a competition not available within his/her own club, or to allow a player having moved to a SA Premier club to represent his/her club of origin when not required by the SA Premier club.
 Prior approval must be obtained from the GSCA secretary before any such player may be selected in a senior grade team - 14.
-Any disputes arising in regards to clearances shall be determined by the Disputes Committee within 14 days of the Association Secretary being notified in writing of the dispute.
+Any disputes arising in regards to transfers and permits shall be determined by the Disputes Committee within 14 days of the Association Secretary being notified in writing of the dispute.